Lake Mary Jane, Florida: History

-Census
+In September 2017, strong winds from Hurricane Irma swept over Florida, causing major disruption to Lake Mary Jane.
+Nearby houses, and recreation institutions such as SORA Rowing (South Orlando Rowing Association) suffered heavy damage to their facilities.

+In 2020, the developer Tavistock and the local governing bodies of Orange County and Osceola County, approved a plan to develop a significant portion of the nearby protected Split Oak Forest for new roads and housing communities.
+Split Oak is home to threatened and endemic species such as the Gopher Tortoise and Florida scrub jay.

+Geography

 Lake Mary Jane is located in southern Orange County, 23 mi southeast of downtown Orlando.
 The community is located on the east shore of the lake of the same name.
 The CDP was newly defined for the 2010 census.

 According to the United States Census Bureau, the CDP has a total area of 13.6 sqkm, all land.

 Lake

-Lake Mary is the namesake of the census-dedicated area.
+Lake Mary Jane is the namesake of the census-dedicated area.
 It is large body of water that is part of the Lake Hart watershed, which includes nearby Lake Hart, Lake Whippoorwill, and Lake Nona.
 There are 3 notable parks and nature reserves bordering the lake.
-Isle of Pine reserve on the south-eastern portion, Moss Park on the western portion, and Split Oak Forest on the south-western.
+Isle of Pine Preserve on the south-eastern portion, Moss Park on the western portion, and Split Oak Forest on the south-western portion.
 These lakes are interconnected through a series of canals.

-Some notable local wildlife endemic to the area includes but is not limited to animals such as the american alligator, Florida softshell turtle, Florida sand hill cranes, and Florida scrub jays.
+Some notable local wildlife endemic to the area includes but is not limited to animals such as the American alligator, Florida softshell turtle, Florida sand hill cranes, and Florida scrub jays.